Inside the Survivor’s Guide

 Cognitive Behavioral Therapy

-Cognitive behavioral therapy, or CBT, is a common form of psychotherapy utilized by many therapists to treat a wide-range of mental health concerns.
+CBT is a common form of treatment used by therapists to treat a wide range of mental health concerns.
 Treatment is centered around how thoughts and beliefs can influence feelings, behavior, and physical sensations.
 It aims to help clients identify and reshape negative thoughts and belief patterns.

 Somatic Experiencing Therapy

 Somatic experiencing therapy focuses on a physical body approach, rather than on thoughts and feelings.
-Treatment may include mindful breathing, sensory awareness, and progressive muscle relaxation with the goal to have sensations in the body help release trauma energy.
+Treatment may include mindful breathing, sensory awareness, and progressive muscle relaxation.
+The goal is to have sensations in the body to help release trauma energy.

 Narrative Therapy

 Narrative therapy helps form a cohesive story or narrative of the trauma to help make meaning of it.
-Restorying or retelling the trauma from different perspectives or by adding new characters can add a sense of meaning, or hope to a traumatic event.
+The trauma can be re-told from different perspectives or by adding new characters.
+This may add a sense of meaning or hope to a traumatic event.

 Eye Movement Desensitization and Reprocessing